 Now we’re on to the fun stuff!
 The key questions at this juncture focus on how much effort you want to put in, how you spend your money and what you want to get out of your rewards.

 Some people treat credit card rewards like a game.
 It’s fun for them, and they spend time looking for the best deals and juggling multiple cards.
-Yet about three-quarters of credit card holders prefer simplicity and would rather use the same card or two as widely as possible, we found in an August 2019 survey.
+And some credit card holders prefer simplicity and would rather use the same card or two as widely as possible.

 You won’t get the best rewards with that approach, but you can still do pretty well.
 Here are my favorite flat-rate cash back cards:

-- Alliant Visa Signature Card: 2.5% cash back on every purchase with a $99 annual fee (waived your first year)
+- Alliant Visa Signature Card*: 2.5% cash back on every purchase (maximum of $250 cash back per billing cycle) with no annual fee

-- Citi® Double Cash Card: Essentially 2% cash back on everything (technically 1% when you buy and 1% when you pay it off); no annual fee
+- Citi® Double Cash Card: Essentially 2% cash back on everything (you get 1% when you buy and 1% when you pay it off), no annual fee

 Which card to pick if you’re willing to put in a little work to earn better rewards

-Dividing your spending among multiple cards is the best way to reap higher returns.
+Dividing your spending among multiple cards is the best way to maximize your rewards.
 At this stage, you need to consider how you spend your money.
 Different cards incentivize different types of spending (e.g., travel, restaurants, groceries, entertainment).

-You also need to think about your desired redemption.
+You also need to think about how you want to redeem your rewards.
 Cash back has the broadest appeal (after all, who couldn’t use a little more cash?), although travel rewards are usually the most valuable.
-Some 49% of U.S. adults have at least one cash back card, 20% have an airline or hotel rewards card and 19% have a general travel rewards card, our research shows.

-Peak value can generally be achieved via general-purpose travel cards with transferable points programs (for example, the Chase Sapphire Reserve, the American Express® Gold Card, the Citi Premier® Card and the Capital One Venture Rewards Credit Card).
+You can generally get top value from general-purpose travel cards with transferable points programs (for example, the Chase Sapphire Reserve card, the American Express® Gold Card, the Citi Premier® Card and the Capital One Venture Rewards Credit Card).

 Each of these issuers has more than a dozen airline and hotel transfer partners, plus you can book an even wider variety of flights and hotels directly through the card companies.
 These programs provide tons of flexibility, and in terms of cents per point, they generally offer higher returns than cash back cards.

-As you can see, picking the right credit card for you is an individual decision.
+As you can see, picking the best credit card for you is an individual decision.
 I’ll leave you with two more thoughts:

-You’re doing well as long as you’re avoiding credit card debt and redeeming rewards for something that’s valuable to you.
+You’re doing well if you’re avoiding credit card debt and redeeming rewards for something that’s valuable to you.

 You should absolutely consider sign-up bonuses when evaluating credit cards, but don’t lose sight of the fact that your credit card strategy should be a long-term pursuit.
 Especially if you’re new to credit, focus on ongoing value rather than card churning.

-*Allinformation about the Wells Fargo Cash Wise Visa card has been collected independently by CreditCards.com.
+*All information about the Wells Fargo Cash Wise Visa card and Alliant Visa Signature Card has been collected independently by CreditCards.com.
 The issuers did not provide the details, nor are they responsible for their accuracy.